 Knowledge Graphs for enterprise use

 For the past decade, Knowledge Graphs have been part of our daily lives.
-For example, Alexa, Siri or Google Assistant are all types of Knowledge Graph.
+For example, Alexa, Siri or Google Assistant are all types of Knowledge Graphs.

-For enterprise use, Knowledge Graphs use AI and graph technologies to compile structured and unstructured data, which is then served up visually, showing context and complex relationships between data entities.
+For enterprise use, Knowledge Graphs use AI and graph technologies to compile structured and unstructured data, which is then served up visually, providing context and highlighting complex relationships between data entities.

 Our Audit Knowledge Graph sits on top of our Audit Common Data Model giving auditors everywhere one, universal source of client data (structured and unstructured) that can be interrogated and analysed.
 The Audit Common Data Model creates not only a base layer of quality data but universal data standards, thus enabling industry-wide decision-intelligence.

 Harnessing the power of Knowledge Graphs to solve different business problems

 Knowledge Graphs can be used to make better more informed decisions across a wide variety of use cases.
 Engine B has developed domain-specific Knowledge Graphs for:

 Use our Knowledge Graphs to uncover and detect fraud quickly.
 Unlock hidden risks in data to make faster decisions.

 Use our Knowledge Graphs to discover anomalies in data.
 Make sense of huge data volumes and surface the most valuable links and relationships to understand the context created.